IrascibleBasil/pharis-mod-list/modlist.md

 ### [Love in the Time of Daedra](https://www.nexusmods.com/morrowind/mods/43635) ([Moved](https://www.nexusmods.com/morrowind/mods/48683))
 An open ended quest mod about love, death, Daedra, vengeance, and whiney Bosmer conmen.

-Use the moved version of the plugin linked above for **Tamriel Rebuilt** compatibility.
+Use the moved version of the plugin linked above for Tamriel Rebuilt compatibility.

+> **Warning**
+>
-**Important Note: Use only the moved version or you will get two islands.**
+> Use only the moved version or you will get two islands.

 ### [Magical Missions](https://www.nexusmods.com/morrowind/mods/38773)
 Adds five new duties for members of the Mages Guild to Master Wizard Folms Mirel, in Caldera.